Harry Potter TV Show: What We Know About The Upcoming HBO Original Series

 (Image credit: Warner Bros.)

-J.K.
-Rowling won’t be writing the Harry Potter TV series, but the author responsible for the landmark fantasy franchise will be serving as an executive producer, as reported by Deadline.
-And while we don’t yet know how much Rowling will be involved with the day-to-day of the series, the outlet did report that she is expected to be involved with the decision-making process throughout its development and production.
+Though J.K.
+Rowling won’t be writing the Harry Potter TV series, the author responsible for the landmark fantasy franchise will be serving as an executive producer.
+We don’t yet know how much Rowling will be involved with the day-to-day of the series, but she is expected to be involved with the decision-making process throughout its development and production.

-This won’t be the first time Rowling has had a say in an adaptation of her popular book series as she helped Steve Kloves when the screenwriter was working on the scripts for the various Harry Potter movies.
-She later received producer credits for the final two entries in the series as well as the three Fantastic Beasts movies, which were based on characters she wrote.
+This won’t be the first time Rowling has had a say in an adaptation of her popular book series, as she helped Steve Kloves when the screenwriter was working on the scripts for the various Harry Potter movies.
+She later received producer credits for the final two entries in the series as well as the three Fantastic Beasts movies, which were based on characters she created.

 Production On The Harry Potter TV Series Will Kick Off In Summer 2025